jankaszel/hyperwell-thesis/chapters/introduction.md

 ## Thesis Structure

-The subsequent chapter [related-work] contains a discussion of related work: research on digital annotation, decentralized applications, and Digital Humanities infrastructure.
-Chapter [text-and-ownership] concerns the theory behind Hypertext, its relations to data ownership, and implications on digital annotation.
-Focusing on the collaboration aspects of collaboration, the design and results of a user testing study with collaborative annotating on the Recogito platform will be examined in chapter [collaboration-study].
-Chapter [hyperwell-implementation] concerns the technical part of this work with Hyperwell, an architecture for decentralized, collaborative annotation.
+The subsequent chapter [related-work] contains a discussion of related work: research on digital annotation, decentralized applications, and Digital Humanities infrastructure. @Sec:annotation concerns the theory behind Hypertext, its relations to data ownership, and implications on digital annotation.
+Focusing on the collaboration aspects of collaboration, the design and results of a user testing study with collaborative annotating on the Recogito platform will be examined in @sec:study. @Sec:implementation concerns the technical part of this work with Hyperwell, an architecture for decentralized, collaborative annotation.
+Revisiting issues and drawbacks faced during the work on this project, I will discuss possible shortcomings in @sec:discussion. @Sec:conclusion will then provide a short summary of this thesis, as well as outline future work.

 [^authority]: This certainly depends on the particular design of a decentralized system.
 For the sake of consistency, I assume such a system of completely decentralized authority in the following9 if not noted otherwise.